matt7salomon/matt7salomon.github.io/README.md

 ### Sales Forecasting:
 Wrote an elaborate code to perform sales forecasting using ARIMA and Facebook Prophet for the future quarter for many clients.
 The code considered many possible elements such as seasonality or hosted events that would have an impact on sales.
 Also, wrote a win-model which was a classifier predicting which sales oppurtunities have a higher chance to be won so the account executive spend more time on the more profitable opportunities.

-### Subscription Roadmap:
-Found the most successful paths to user subscriptions from customer road including clicks, website visits, store logins, etc.

-### Customer Lifetime Value (CLV) and Churn:
-Predicted churn along with the CLV of the customer base by clustering similar customers using all collected features.
-I also estimated the potential value from any subscription using deep learning.

 ### Recommendation Engine (Similar to Netflix recommendations):
 Built a recommendation engine in Spark to recommend new movies to users.
 The algorithm was placed in a Microsoft scheduler and executed twice a day.
 It would recommend new movies to the users in different carousels based on their viewer-ship history, recent purchases, and recent clicks.
 The product included a recency element where the most recent user ratings would get more weight.
 It also included a cold-start algorithm that was working based on user-segmentation from the features the customer had collected from users.